House entrance in the oasis town of Oualata, Mauritania

 Regional cooperation

-As part of its regional development cooperation Germany is supporting, in particular, projects of the World Food Programme and the children's organisation UNICEF.
+As part of its regional development cooperation, Germany is supporting, in particular, projects by the World Food Programme (WFP) and the United Nations Children’s Fund (UNICEF).
 Support is also being provided for a World Bank programme that assists poor and particularly vulnerable households in the Sahel region in becoming more resilient against the effects of climate change (Sahel Adaptive Social Protection Program).

 Regional alliance G5 and the Sahel Alliance

-In 2014, Mauritania, Mali, Burkina Faso, Niger and Chad formed the regional G5 Sahel alliance.
-The alliance has both a military and a development-related component.
+In 2014, Mauritania, Mali, Burkina Faso, Niger and Chad formed the regional G5 Sahel Alliance (External link).
+The Alliance has both a military and a development-related component.
 Germany is supporting the G5 in terms of both security and development policy.
 The BMZ’s engagement in the Sahel is solely in the field of development cooperation.

-With a view to better coordinating the international commitment in the region and making it more effective, the Sahel Alliance was created in 2017.
-Its work is focused mainly on the core areas of education and youth employment, rural development and food security, climate and energy, good governance, basic services and decentralisation.
+With a view to better coordinating the international involvement in the region and making it more effective, the Sahel Alliance was created in 2017.
+Its work is focused mainly on the core areas of education and youth employment, rural development and food security, climate and energy, good governance, basic needs and decentralisation.

 COVID-19 pandemic Support for health facilities

-The COVID-19 pandemic presents some massive health-related and socio-economic challenges for Mauritania.
-Germany is supporting its partner country in overcoming this crisis.
-Almost 100 hospitals and municipal health centres have been supplied with protective equipment, for instance.
-In addition, awareness-raising campaigns have been promoted with the purpose of countering the spread of the virus and an increase in domestic violence.
-And a study has been financed to assess the impact of the crisis on food security in the country.
-Funding has also been provided for hygiene measures with a view to maintaining fishing operations.
+The COVID-19 pandemic presented massive health-related and socio-economic challenges for Mauritania.
+Germany supported its partner country in overcoming the crisis.
+Almost 100 hospitals and municipal health centres were supplied with protective equipment, for instance.
+In addition, awareness-raising campaigns were promoted with the purpose of countering the spread of the virus and the increase in domestic violence.
+A study was also financed to assess the impact of the crisis on food security in the country, and funding was provided for hygiene measures to keep the fisheries sector afloat.

 Local government employees in Ouad Naga, Mauritania